yaleman/pygoodwe/README.md

 Then the Station ID is `11112222-aaaa-bbbb-cccc-ddddeeeeeffff9a6415bf-cdcc-46af-b393-2b442fa89a7f`.

+## Contributions

+Please feel free to lodge an [issue or pull request on GitHub](https://github.com/yaleman/pygoodwe/issues).

 ## Thanks

 * Based heavily off the work of [Mark Ruys and his gw2pvo software](https://github.com/markruys/gw2pvo) - I needed something more flexible, so I made this.